Amherst police are investigating a fire at a center run by an anti-abortion group as arson.

-CompassCare said graffiti scrawled on the building ties the attack to the "abortion terrorist group" Jane's Revenge.
+CompassCare, the organization that operates the crisis pregnancy center in Eggertsville, said the center was firebombed early today and graffiti left on the building ties the incident to the "abortion terrorist group" Jane's Revenge.

-Jane's Revenge claimed to be behind a fire set last month at an anti-abortion office in Madison, Wis., but the group has not formally claimed credit for this latest apparent arson.
+Jane's Revenge claimed to be behind a fire set last month at an anti-abortion office in Madison, Wisc.

 People are also reading…